The Best Aerodynamic Semi Upgrades to Boost MPG & Save on Fuel Costs

 - Thinner sidewalls for minimum deformation and heat generation

-Here's a simpler solution: Inflate your tires at the recommended level.
+Inflate your tires to the recommended level!

 Add Aerodynamic Mirrors and Bumpers